milanz14/milanz14/README.md

 # Working on

-SaveMyFave - a site where users can save their favorite meals at their favorite restaurants for quick reference the next time they eat at that restaurant.
+  - SaveMyFave: a site where users can save their favorite meals at their favorite restaurants for quick reference the next time they eat at that restaurant.
-Budgettr - a rebuild of my budgee app to utilize the MERN stack instead of python/flask.
+  - Budgettr: a rebuild of my budgee app to utilize the MERN stack instead of python/flask.
-Chattr - a 1:1 online chat room
+  - Chattr:  a 1:1 online chat room

 # Learning Queue